Can Small Agents Collaborate to Beat a Single Large Language Model?: Acknowledgments

-This research was partly supported by the Netherlands Organization for Scientific Research (NWO) under project number VI.C.192.080, 024.004.022, NWA.1389.20.\-183, and KICH3.LTP.20.006, and the European Union under grant agreements No. 101070212 (FINDHR) and No. 101201510 (UNITE).
-Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of their respective employers, funders and/or granting authorities.
+We thank the members of the IRLab at the University of Amsterdam and the LESSEN project for their valuable feedback on our experiments.
+This research was partially supported by the Dutch Research Council (NWO) under project numbers 024.004.022, NWA.1389.20.183, and KICH3.LTP.20.006, and by the European Union under grant agreement No. 101201510 (UNITE).
+The views and opinions expressed are those of the authors only and do not necessarily reflect those of their respective employers, funders, or granting authorities.